 Award-winning urban planting scheme, Grey to Green has completely transformed parts of the Castlegate Quarter bringing greenery, colour and sustainability to inner-city Sheffield.

-It offers a calm refuge in an urban environment and has transformed a tarmacked area into a green public space that encourages cycling and walking.
+The UK’s longest ‘green street’ corridor and largest retrofit sustainable urban drainage scheme (SuDs), it offers a calming refuge in an urban environment and has transformed a tarmacked area into a green public space that encourages cycling and walking.

-Designed with climate change, wellbeing and economic investment in mind, Grey to Green is helping to lay foundations for a healthy, sustainable future for this part of Sheffield.
+And it doesn't just make the area look more attractive, designed with climate change, wellbeing and economic investment in mind, Grey to Green is helping to lay foundations for a healthy, sustainable future.

 Sheffield was built on rivers.
 Grey to Green's innovative drainage system reconnects this part of the city with them, flowing rainwater back to rivers in a way that mimics nature – cleanly, slowly, sustainably.

-Grey to Green’s innovative planting beds capture and hold on to plastics from car tyres and road wear and other pollutants preventing them from reaching the watercourses.
+Grey to Green’s innovative planting beds also capture and hold on to plastics from car tyres and road wear and other pollutants, preventing them from reaching the watercourses.